 In the UK, you have access to the NHS should your surgery result in a serious complication.
 However, if you are having surgery abroad, you risk leaving yourself to the mercy of a foreign health system.
 Additionally, travel and health insurance do not guarantee protection.
 In the case of Ms Williams, her operation was not covered by her health insurance.

 Private surgery in the UK can be costly compared to the cost abroad, depending on the clinic and the operation.
-The service and benefits you receive for that cost can protect you from complications.
-Furthermore, is it right that we should expect the NHS to fix us when we have chosen to go abroad.
+The service and benefits you receive for that cost, however, can protect you from complications.
 As a patient-centred clinic, we understand the needs of people seeking surgery.
 With Suffolk Breast Practice, the cost you pay ensures that you are treated as an individual with quality aftercare and follow-up services from surgeons who are regulated and qualified.

 Our surgeons have a combined experience of over 25 years on breast procedures, working privately and within the NHS, and always adhere to an ethical code of professional conduct.
 Indeed, patient safety is our first priority.
 We at Suffolk Breast Practice are fully accredited and are members of The Royal College of Surgeons of England and The Association of Breast Surgery.

 If you’re thinking of getting a breast procedure abroad, you should consider all the implications.
 Contact us to book a consultation with our surgeons and get a professional opinion before making a decision.